bigdatagenomics/adam/README.md

                                                                    to LENIENT
 ```

-The ADAM `transform` command allows you to mark duplicates, run base quality score recalibration (BQSR) and other pre-processing steps on your data.
+The ADAM `transformAlignments` command allows you to mark duplicates, run base quality score recalibration (BQSR) and other pre-processing steps on your data.

 # Getting Started